UD-Math-Data-Science-1/notes/supervised/nearest-neighbors.md

 pd.DataFrame({"k":K,"accuracy mean":score_mean,"accuracy std":score_std})
 ```

-There is no improvement here over $k=1$, in which each query just adopts the species of the nearest data vector.
+There is no improvement here over $k=1$, in which each query just adopts the species of the nearest data vector. -->

 The default norm in the KNN learner is the 2-norm.
-To use the 1-norm instead, add `metric="manhattan"` to the classifier setup call.
+To use the 1-norm instead, add `metric="manhattan"` to the classifier construction call.

 ## Standardization

-Notice that the values in the data columns of the penguin frame are scaled quite differently.
+The values in the columns of the penguin frame are scaled quite differently.
 In particular, the values in the body mass column are more than 20x larger than the other columns on average.
+Consequently, the mass feature will dominate the distance calculations.

 ```{code-cell}
 X.mean()
 ```

-Consequently, the mass feature will dominate the distance calculations.

 To remedy this issue, we should transform the data into z-scores: